Frequently Asked Questions

 Several tests are used to diagnose a heart attack.

-- An electrocardiogram, also called an EKG, measures the rate and regularity of your heartbeat.
+- An electrocardiogram, also called an ECG or EKG, measures the rate and regularity of your heartbeat.
+Learn more about electrocardiograms.

 - Blood tests identify and measure markers in the blood that can show how much damage was done to your heart.
 These tests are often repeated at specific time periods to check for changes.

-- Cardiac catheterization involves passing a thin flexible tube through an artery in your groin or arm to look at your coronary arteries.
-It allows your doctor to examine the blood flow in your heart's chambers.
+- Cardiac catheterization involves passing a thin flexible tube (catheter) through an artery in your groin, arm, or neck to reach your coronary arteries.
+Learn more about cardiac catheterizations.

-- Cardiac angiography is usually performed along with cardiac catheterization, using a dye injected through the cardiac catheter.
-The dye allows the doctor to see where there may be blockages in the coronary arteries.
+- Coronary angiography is usually performed along with cardiac catheterization, using a dye injected through the cardiac catheter.
+The dye lets the doctor to see the flow of blood through the heart and blood vessels.
+Learn more about coronary angiography.